- Prime Areas

 By utilising children’s natural interest of living things practitioners are able to tailor the learning to the children’s interests with ease through activities involving: colours, light and shadows, sound, forces and magnets, fossils, floating and sinking, electricity, weather, liquids and solids.
-We use activities such as ‘my body’ during the ‘special letter of b week’, ‘a plant’s life’ during the ‘special letter of p week’ and learning about where the food we eat comes from to support children’s understanding of themselves, their friends, plants and animals.
+We use activities such as ‘my body’ during the ‘special sound b’, ‘a plant’s life’ during the ‘special sound p’ and learning about where the food we eat comes from to support children’s understanding of themselves, their friends, plants and animals.

 It is our goal that children understand at an early age to nurture and care for something living and to be proud of doing so.